RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 		module.train(mode)
 	return self
 ```
-Here is a revised version with corrected grammar:

 As demonstrated in the code above, the `model.train()` function sets the modules in the network to the training mode.
 It informs our model that we are presently in the training phase, allowing certain layers such as dropout and batch normalization, which behave differently based on the current phase, to be activated.
 Conversely, `model.eval()` performs the opposite function.
 During the training mode, BatchNorm updates a moving average with each new batch, whereas, during the evaluation mode, these updates are suspended.
 Therefore, upon calling `model.eval()`, these layers are deactivated, ensuring that the model produces its inference as expected.